top of page

 The Repetition Loop, Why You Keep Falling into the Same Emotional Traps

-A repetition loop is a subconscious pattern where we keep reacting to current experiences based on unhealed emotional wounds or learned responses from the past.
-Even when the people or circumstances around us change, the emotional response stays the same.
+A repetition loop is a subconscious pattern where we react to current experiences based on unhealed emotional wounds or learned responses from the past.
+Even when the people or circumstances around us change, the emotional response remains the same.

-Example: You get close to someone and feel an intense fear of abandonment - so you either cling tightly or pull away first.
-You know this behavior doesn’t help, but it feels automatic.
+You get close to someone and feel an intense fear of abandonment.
+This results in either clinging tightly to the person or pulling away first.
+You know this behavior doesn't help, but it feels automatic.
 That’s the repetition loop at work.

 Here’s why repetition happens: